Young Lottery Winner Stuart Donnelly

 For many lottery winners, winning millions of dollars is a guaranteed way to improve one’s quality of life.
 Unfortunately, in an era where it is nearly impossible to escape the subsequent publicity, several winners struggle with their newfound “fame”—some to the point of disappearing from the public eye.

 For Stuart Donnelly, the problem was clear: winning the lottery at 17 was hard enough, but combined with unwanted attention and other difficulties in his personal life, the young winner wanted nothing more than to be left alone.
 Sadly, this eventually led to his tragic death.
-This goes to show that winning the lottery can come with its own handful of unexpected problems.
+Stuart's story goes to show that winning the lottery can come with its own handful of unexpected problems.